Categories

 hi, i did every step but it looks like xprofile does not start at boot (and yes, i’ve gave it exec permissions)

-sudo nvidia-xconfig -a --cool-bits=28 --allow-empty-initial-configuration use this command with care!
-After executing it and rebooting, i got stuck at blank screen.
-This is a guide for anyone with the same issue.
-ALSO keep in mind that im a beginner and just sharing what worked for me.
-THIS STEP IS NEEDED ONLY IF YOU HAVE SPLASH SCREEN ENABLED. if you have splash screen enabled, you need to disable it.
+1. THIS STEP IS NEEDED ONLY IF YOU HAVE SPLASH SCREEN ENABLED. if you have splash screen enabled, you need to disable it.
 To do this, press shift (if that doesnt work try esc or space) at boot when manufacturers logo is shown.
-In case of dualbooting, press shift right after you picked linux. now… Read more »
+In case of dualbooting, press shift right after you picked linux. now you should see the name of your distro.
+Press e.
+Remove “splash” from the end of the command

 Very well presented.
 Every quote was awesome and thanks for sharing the content.
 Keep sharing and keep motivating others.